Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 32. Work with Top Shelves and a Ladder

-A predominant theme in most European farmhouse kitchen designs is functionality, albeit with the use of the most simplistic tools available.
-So, in your farmhouse kitchen design, you can capitalize on this theme by installing tall, upper cabinets, with a ladder for accessibility.
+A predominant theme in most European farmhouse kitchen designs is functionality, albeit using the most simplistic tools available.
+You can capitalize on this theme by installing tall upper cabinets with a ladder for accessibility in your farmhouse kitchen design.

 A ladder in the kitchen?